Equity Tower

 Equity Tower is an office skyscraper at Sudirman Central Business District in South Jakarta, Indonesia.
-The building has 220 meters of height, 44 floor above & 4 floor below the ground.
+The building has 220 meters of height, 44 floor above and 4 floor below the ground.
 It was completed in 2010.
 The tower is designed on the glass facade and an interior that emphasizes on marble slabs.
-The tower has a multi-functional hall, podium with retail space, food court, ATM gallery and mosque.
+The tower has a multi-functional hall, podium with retail space, food court, ATM gallery, and mosque.
 It has 954 parking slot for vehicles.